emberjs/rfcs/text/0000-injection-hook-normalization.md

   option here.
 This would bring us inline with the current behavior of Glimmer components, and a short term solution that would enable this is proposed in the [Classic Class Owner Tunnel RFC](https://github.com/emberjs/rfcs/pull/451).

-- This RFC approaches the current problem directly - how do we address the differences in behaviors of injections between different base classes in Ember today, and what is the way we want users to interact with injections in the long run?

-  However, it is also touching on some larger underlying infrastructural debt.
-  The reason this has become an issue at all is, in part, because Ember's container is heavily tied to the `EmberObject` model and its implementation details.
-There are several ways we could move forward with disconnecting
-  these:

-  1. We could move the container in a more annotation based direction, as described earlier in this RFC, and similarly to how other DI frameworks work.
-  2. We could implement a more generic Manager layer, similar to Component and Modifier managers, that defines how a base class is managed by the container.
-  3. We could do some combination of these systems.

-  This would be a much larger refactor, with much more design required, especially if it would mean making more details of the container public.
-While this would be good for updating and rationalizing Ember's internals in the long run, these are implementation details that can still be addressed after this decision has been made.
-It is not necessary to make these decisions now to solve the basic question - should we pass injection parameters to the `constructor` (without explicit annotation), or should we rely on lifecycle hooks instead.